cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

   BWA_MEM(TRIMGALORE.out.reads, BWA_INDEX.out.index)

-And values from a module step can be read as many times as needed.
+and values from a module step can be read as many times as needed.

 .. warning::